BDAthlon/2018-wannabe-postdoc-1/README.md

 [input JSON netlist]:							A JSON file that contains a structural
 																		netlist for genetic technology mapping.

-[output JSON technology mapping]:	A JSON file that contains a genetic
+[output JSON technology mapping]:	A filename of an output JSON file that
-																		technology mapping for the input structural
+																		contains a genetic technology mapping for
-																		netlist.
+																		the input structural netlist.

 ###	Documentation Generation